JuliaReach/ARCH2018_RE/README.md

 ## Installation

-**Important note.** The `master` branch in this repository and the installation script `insta..sh` are meant to be a "screenshot" of the packages ecosystem for this RE.
+**Important note.** The `master` branch in this repository and the installation script `install.jl` are thought to be a "screenshot" of the packages ecosystem for this RE.
 If you intend to use JuliaReach for other purposes, we highly recommend that you use the currently long-term support Julia version and follow the installation instructions in [Reachability.jl](https://github.com/JuliaReach/Reachability.jl).